Managing members

 Transferring ownership

-Section titled “Transferring ownership”If the only admin leaves the company, promote someone else to admin first, then deactivate the departing admin.
+Section titled “Transferring ownership”If the only admin leaves the company, promote someone else to admin first, then end the departing admin’s employment.
 There’s no special “transfer ownership” flow — the admin role is not limited in number, so any admin can do anything including adding/removing other admins.

-Be careful: don’t deactivate every admin.
-If you somehow do, contact support — there’s no self-service recovery.
+Be careful: don’t end every admin’s employment before the end date.
+If you somehow end up with no active admins, contact support — there’s no self-service recovery.